 eForms Logo

-New Mexico power of attorney forms are documents that allow a person to authorize someone else to handle financial, medical, or other affairs on their behalf.
-The person giving the power (“principal”) is recommended to choose a trusted person (“agent”) to act in their presence as they will have as much power as the principal acting on their own.
-The principal can elect to select the form to be “durable” which would make it valid even if they should become incapacitated.
+New Mexico power of attorney forms allow a person to authorize someone else to handle financial, medical, or other affairs on their behalf.
+The person giving the power ("principal") should choose a trusted person ("agent") to act in their presence as they will have as much power as the principal acting on their own.

 Durable (Statutory) Power of Attorney – Grants financial powers to another person.
 The form remains valid even if the principal becomes incapacitated.